Louisiana Highway 83: History

 In the original Louisiana Highway system in use between 1921 and 1955, LA 83 was part of three shorter routes, including State Route 157 from the western terminus to Weeks Island; State Route 903 to Louisa; and State Route 59 to Baldwin.
-These highways were joined together under the single designation of LA 83 when the Louisiana Department of Highways renumbered the state highway system in 1955.
+These highways were joined under the single designation of LA 83 when the Louisiana Department of Highways renumbered the state highway system in 1955.

 As the above description indicates, the western terminus at this time was located outside of the New Iberia city limits.
 The eastern terminus was also originally a junction with US 90.
 Over the years, however, US 90 was relocated in stages onto its current alignment, and LA 182 has been extended to cover the bypassed route along Bayou Teche.
 The current alignment of US 90 crosses LA 83 near each end of its route.
 The junction on the New Iberia end was completed in 1969 and upgraded in 2004 as an access-controlled interchange.
 In the late 1970s, the relocation of US 90 was completed to Baldwin with an access-controlled interchange already in place.
 This interchange was fully opened in October 1979 when US 90 was completed eastward from Baldwin to Calumet.
 This project also included relocating the eastern portion of LA 83 off of what is now Martin Luther King Jr. Street and onto a new four-lane roadway.

 Other portions of LA 83 in St. Mary Parish had been slightly relocated and straightened during the late 1950s.
 This eliminated four railroad crossings at grade on the original route, which followed Alice B Road through the Louisa area and Freetown Road south of Glencoe.
 More recently, a small realignment in Iberia Parish occurred when the Bayou Patout swing bridge, constructed in 1949, was replaced with a modern structure in 2011.